Holy Trinity Orthodox Seminary: History

 Holy Trinity Orthodox Seminary was founded in 1948 by Archbishop Vitaly (Maximenko) under the auspices of Holy Trinity Monastery, located near Jordanville in Herkimer County in the Mohawk Valley.
 The life of the seminary continues to be intimately interwoven with that of the monastery.
 The seminary was first established as a school for the young members of the monastic brotherhood.
 Founders Archbishop Vitaly and Dean Nicholas Alexander created an institution that has developed as a theological school for Orthodox Christian students from all over the world.

 Pastoral courses were developed to serve the needs of non-Russian speakers, as many members of the church in the early 21st century are English speakers, either as first or second languages.
 The seminary has also expanded its mission by adding a summer school on liturgical music.
 These changes augment the main mission and goal of the seminary: to serve the Russian Orthodox Church Outside Russia (ROCOR) through preparing students for service in the church.

 This is one of only two seminaries of the Russian Orthodox Church Outside Russia.
 The seminary admits applicants not only from the US, but also from abroad.
 It emphasizes the importance of spiritual life in theological education.
 Active participation in the life of the monastery allows the students to experience firsthand the spiritual depth of the Orthodox Church.
 Future clergy have the opportunity to gain a thorough foundation and experience of the Orthodox liturgical life.

 The seminary strives to preserve the high scholarly standards, teachings, and traditions of the pre-revolutionary Russian Orthodox Church.
 Its library, print shop, publications, museum, and archives play an important role in achieving this goal.

+R. N. Verkovsky was the architect of the campus's main church, while Dimitri Blachev was the architect of the Chapel by the Lake.

+Academics

+Programs

+Holy Trinity offers a Bachelor of Theology and Master of Divinity program.
+For remote students it offers a Certificate of Theology.

+Enrollment

+In the 2024-2025 academic year, the school had a total of 88 students, with 23 being on campus and 53 under remote programs.

+Accreditation

+The school was accredited by the Commissioner for Education and the Board of Regents of the University of the State of New York until May 9, 2023.
+This is because in 2023, the Regents stopped as an accreditor for any schools whatsoever.
+In 2025, the school received status as a candidate for accreditation by the Middle States Commission on Higher Education.